monkphin/nlaw/README.md

 Due to this, several iterations of the site were wireframed before a look was settled on with attempts to work to the UK Department of Health guidlines for ASM freindly design as outlined [here](https://file.scirp.org/pdf/JSEA_2014022510055814.pdf)

-While the final design breaks some of the Department of Health recommendations, steps have been taken to assist where confusion may occur such as the inclusion of bounding boxes.
+While the final design breaks some of the Department of Health recommendations, steps have been taken to assist where potential for confusion may occur such as the inclusion of bounding boxes.
 Examples of this method were observed from several other websites that have been lauded for ASM focused design.

 * [Autism Advocacy](https://autisticadvocacy.org)
 * [Sesemae Street](https://sesameworkshop.org/topics/autism)

-Overall I feel this finds a balance between a clean design and an autistic friendly one.
+Overall I feel this finds a balance between a clean design and an autism friendly one.

 ## Wireframes: